These are 5 tombs to visit in Buenos Aires La Recoleta Cemetery that should not be missed because of their unique stories.

 In spite of Del Carril’s decades of participation in Argentine politics, he is also well-known for having major marital problems.
 Tiburcia apparently liked to spend Del Carril’s fortune to a point where he published a letter in several major newspapers claiming that he would no longer be responsible for his wife’s debts.
 That obviously didn’t go over well with Tiburcia.

-Rumor has it that before she passed away in 1898—fifteen years after her husband—Tiburcia requested that her bust look away from Del Carril for eternity.
+Rumour has it that before she passed away in 1898—fifteen years after her husband—Tiburcia requested that her bust look away from Del Carril for eternity.
 To this day, the unhappy couple have their backs to each other.

 5. Gen Tomás Guido (1788 – 1866)